 Built in the 1920s to ferry heavy equipment to the dam site, the line might not exist if the engineers had been a bit more conscientious about their cost projections.
 In the end, it cost Rs 296 lakhs, more than double the original budget of 134 lakhs.
 It’s survived other threats since then.
 In the 1940s, half of the line was torn up, its iron shipped off to help with the war effort.
 It was rebuilt after the war and reopened in 1954 by then Railways Minister Lal Bahadur Shastri.

 There’s something accidental about the railway, but something organic as well.
 Most of its passengers are villagers using the service because it’s cheaper than the bus.
+You can travel the entire length of the line for 29 rupees.
 The chances are that there won’t be a first class car anyway, so you probably won’t even have the option of paying more.

 The name sums up the attitude.
 The thing about the Kangra railway is that it doesn’t seek to impose itself on the landscape.
 The line seems to be part of the Kangra landscape.
 It doesn’t cut through it, it complements it.
 And the Kangra landscape is one of the finest in India.

 Think deep gorges, feathery pine forests and fields of mustard basking yellow in the sun.
 Think terraced fields shelving gently across valleys, rippling with wheat.
 Think undulating tea gardens shaded by spreading trees.
 Think jade green rivers and silver streams.
 Think mud walled farmhouses distempered in ochre and green.
 Think ears of corn drying on slate roofs.
 Think rock-strewn riverbeds echoing the crash and rattle of the bogies.
 Think cherry trees blossoming in swatches of pink.
 Picture the red flash of headscarves in a sea of green as women tend glistening fields of paddy.